 The rules of the Superintendent of Documents require that remittances be made in advance either by coupons sold in sets of 20 for \$1 and good until used, or by check or money order payable to the Superintendent of Documents.
 Currency, if used, is at sender's risk.
 Postage stamps, foreign money, and defaced or smooth coins are not acceptable.
-Postage is not required in the United States, to United States possessions, and to countries extending franking privileges.
 Remittances from foreign countries should be by international money order payable to the Superintendent of Documents or by draft on a United States bank.